garylirocks/quickrefs/azure-networking.markdown

 - Once deployed, any additional configuration must be performed via the **NVA partners portal or management application**.
 - You do not need to create S2S/P2S connection resources to connect your branch site to the virtual hub.
 This is all managed via the NVA.
 - You still need to create Hub-to-vNet connections to connect your virtual WAN hub to your vNets.

+### SaaS solutions in a Virtual Hub

+Currently you can deploy Palo Alto NGFW in a vHub.

+The rules could be managed by either:
+  - Local rule stack
+    - Managed in Azure
+    - Includes IP prefixes, FQDNs, security services, certificates, rules etc
+    - You could configure certificate to inspect egress SSL traffic
+  - Panorama rule stack
+    - Managed in Panorama portal

 ## Routing